 Who is Pausanias?

 Pausanias was a Greek-speaking „travel writer“ from the second century AD.
-He describes a journey in ten chapters along the known and lesser-known places on the Greek mainland in Roman times, taking his audience from the Acropolis in Athens and its rich art treasures by way of Corinth, Nafplion, Sparta and Messenia, to ancient Olympia.
+He describes a journey in ten chapters along with the known and lesser-known places on the Greek mainland in Roman times, taking his audience from the Acropolis in Athens and its rich art treasures by way of Corinth, Nafplion, Sparta and Messenia, to ancient Olympia.
 From Olympia, his journey goes on to Achaia, Arcadia, Boiotia and finally to Delphi.
 Central to his work is the description of temples and their art treasures, interspersed with hundreds of anecdotes about artists, the winners in festivals such as the Olympic or Nemean Games, but also relating episodes from Greek history and a description about Epidaurus.